METS-Programme/ugandaemr-usermanual/upgrading.md

 password is the password of the root account, and there is no space after the -p

 2. Doubleclick the upgradedatabase file
+#### Upgrade failed so need to reset environment

+In case your upgrade fails, there is a need to restore the environment so that you can try again.

+The steps are as follows:
+1. Delete the openmrs and openmrs_backup databases
+2. Create a new openmrs and openmrs_backup databases
+3. On the openmrs database run the following scripts:
+    * new-install.sql - this one creates a blank database for UgandaEMR
+    * concept_dictionary script - use the latest version
+4. Restart your computer so that UgandaEMR can start
+5. Run the relevant upgrade script for your
 #### Error starting uploaded module
 This is usually characterized by a green arrow next to the module name, an error message at the top of the Manage Modules page and a text box in the row of the module name with the words "Error starting!
 Click here for details"
 ![Error starting module](/images/error_starting_module.png)